PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Old chieftan?
 	- Bjorn's Father
 		- How did he die?
+- Varyn Walhardt
-- Varyn the Valient
+	- Is actually the last remaining Coautl
-	- Real name "Varyn Walhardt"
+	- AKA "Varyn the Valiant"
 	- Joined and became friends with Bjorn's father after his birth
 	- Was present for Hrothgar's birth while wearing a dragonshard fragment
 	- Left shortly after once he realized what he had caused